 3. Graduates apply problem solving abilities and multidisciplinary perspectives to understand and advance scientific discoveries and technological innovations.

 4. Graduates act to improve global and human health.

-5. Graduates exhibit intellectual curiosity, creativity, leadership and continuous personal growth.
+5. Graduates exhibit intellectual curiosity, creativity, leadership and continuouse personal growth.

 Program Description Biomedical engineering is built upon the premise that the tools and methods of engineering can be used to improve human health and enhance our understanding of the biological world.
 Biomedical engineering education integrates mathematics, science, engineering methodology, and engineering design to train individuals who are uniquely prepared for the collaborative challenges of this field.
 The end result of this type of training is knowledge, devices, materials, techniques and treatments to enhance human health.
 The foundation for these applications is the steady stream of discovery emerging from our nation’s academic and industrial research programs.